ServiceNow/Fast-LLM/docs/quick-start.md

             --config /mnt/inputs/fast-llm-config.yaml"
     ```

+    !!! tip "Customize Your Slurm Script"

-    Change the `--gpus-per-node` value to match the number of GPUs on your node.
+        * Change the `--gpus-per-node` value to match the number of GPUs on your node.
-    If you're not using W&B, remove the references to `WANDB_API_KEY_PATH`.
+        * If you're not using W&B, remove the references to `WANDB_API_KEY_PATH`.

     Submit the job to the Slurm cluster: